-Compliance Assistance Program Description.
+Compliance Assistance Program Description

+a.
 The Small Business/Self-Employed (SB/SE) operating division is structured to best serve taxpayers whose needs are more complex than wage and investment taxpayers.
-This division serves about 7 million small businesses, including corporations and partnerships with assets of \$10 million or less.
+This division serves about 40 million small businesses, including 33 million selfemployed and 7 million corporations and partnerships with assets of \$10 million or less.
 While many face the same tax issues as large corporations, they often do not have tax professionals on staff.
 Tax compliance issues often stem from a lack of understanding of tax law requirements, inadequate accounting practices and resources and cash flow problems.